k-capehart/go-salesforce/README.md

 - [Review Salesforce REST API resources for working with collections](https://developer.salesforce.com/docs/atlas.en-us.api_rest.meta/api_rest/resources_composite_sobjects_collections.htm)
 - Perform operations in batches of up to 200 records at a time
 - Some operations might perform slowly, consider making a Bulk request for very large operations
+- Partial successes are enabled - if a record fails then successes are still committed to the database

 ### InsertCollection